Board of Directors:

 Scott Spickler – Director

-A Juneau resident for over 50 years, Scott is married to Sandy (Kendler), a third generation Juneauite.
-Their son Kyle, 30, is a miner at Greens Creek miner and son Kasen, 25, is a sheet metal worker with Behrends Mechanical.
-Scott has been with New York Life/Spickler Egan Financial Services for 27 years.
-He is a past president of both the Juneau Chamber of Commerce and Bartlett Regional Hospital, where he was a board member for eight years.
+Scott has been a Juneau resident since 1959.
+He is married to Sandy (Kendler) a third generation Juneauite.
+Their son Kyle is a miner at Greens Creek and son Kasen is a sheetmetal worker at Behrends Mechanical.
+Scott has been an agent with New York Life since 1984 and owner of Spickler Insurance Agency.
+He is past president of the Juneau Chamber of Commerce and Bartlett Regional Hospital board of directors.
+Scott enjoys skiing, fishing, spending time at their cabin, photography, and spoiling his three Grandkids.